-FEC (Figure 5) adds redundancy to the transmitted data to allow the receiver to detect and correct errors (within some limits) without the need to resend any data.
-FEC is most useful for recovering from intermittent packet loss due to lower-layer bit errors.
+FEC (Figure 6) adds redundancy to the transmitted data to allow the receiver to detect and correct errors (within some limits) without the need to resend any data.
+FEC is most useful for recovering from intermittent packet loss due to lower-layer bit errors, for example, errors in the access and aggregation error domain.